Ryan Bennion | April 11, 2017

 Paid Antivirus Software

 If you don’t mind paying for a program and you’re looking for an antivirus software that provides advanced features, Norton Security is one of the best options for both PCs and Macs.
-For $39.99 per year, the Norton Security Standard program provides real-time protection against viruses and malware, delivers comprehensive protection most free programs don’t offer, safeguards your identity and online transactions, and even comes with a 100 percent virus-free device guarantee.
+The Norton Security Standard program provides real-time protection against viruses and malware, delivers comprehensive protection most free programs don’t offer, safeguards your identity and online transactions, and even comes with a 100 percent virus-free device guarantee.

-Some Internet plans, like CenturyLink® High-Speed Internet packages, also come with an option to enroll in monthly security plans.
 Once your computer is equipped with antivirus software, you can feel more confident in your Internet browsing.
-Learn more about the safe and speedy CenturyLink Internet and Internet home service bundle packages available in your area by calling 855-972-6589.
+Learn more about CenturyLink Internet and Internet home service bundle packages available in your area by calling 855-972-6589.